taosdata/taos-tools/taosdump-user-manual.md

 records of the database(s), super table(s) or normal table(s) with a specified time period. taosdump can backup data to the specified directory.
 If no location is specified, taosdump will back up the data to the current directory by default.

-If the specified location already has data files, taosdump will prompt the user that the backup action may be overwritten again.
+If the specified location already has data files, taosdump will prompt the user that and exit to avoid the backup data may be overwritten again.
 If you see the prompt, please proceed with caution.

 taosdump is a logical backup tool.
 It does not intend to or to be expected to back up any raw data, the environment settings, hardware information, the